 Just click the ‘DIRECT DOWNLOAD’ link.

-- bootstrap.css: This is the file which includes the predefined classes of bootstrap (which we discussed in the starting of this article).
+- bootstrap.css: This is the file that includes the predefined classes of bootstrap (which we discussed at the starting of this article).

 - bootstrap.min.css: This file is also the same as the above file but it is the minified version of it (it means all the styling code will not have spaces and extra lines.
 It takes lesser space in memory with the same functionality as the bootstrap.css file).

-- mdb.css: It is the file which includes the predefined classes and the design patterns of the MDB.
+- mdb.css: It is the file that includes the predefined classes and the design patterns of the MDB.

-- mdb.min.css: This is the file which is similar to mdb.css but it is the minified version of it.
+- mdb.min.css: This is the file that is similar to mdb.css but it is the minified version of it.

-- style.css: This is the file which helps you to put your own customized styling code that is required in the project.
+- style.css: This is the file that helps you to put your own customized styling code that is required in the project.

-- jquery-2.2.3.js: This file will include the compatible version of jquery code that you need in your code (version here may be the latest one.
+- jquery-2.2.3.js: This file will include the compatible version of the jquery code that you need in your code (the version here may be the latest one.
 Here we have 2.3).

 - jquery-2.3.3.min.js: This file is similar to the above file but it is the minified version of it.

-- tether.min.js: It is same as above file but is the minified version of it.
+- tether.min.js: It is same as the above file but is the minified version of it.